nonsodaniel/deel/README.md

 A sample screenshot of what the Application looks like can be found below.
 Features:
-1. Ability to search and get realtime auto-complete results
+1. Ability to search and get realtime auto-complete results.
-2. Auto-complete list contains highlighted texts that matches the search value
+2. Auto-complete list contains highlighted texts that matches the search value.
-3. ESC key functionality
+3. ESC key functionality.
-4. Mouse down functionality
+4. Mouse down functionality.
-5. Clean, readable and reusable codes and components
+5. Clean, readable and reusable codes and components.
-6. Minimal and beautiful user interface
+6. Minimal and beautiful user interface.
+7. Selected items are persisted and displayed.
+8. Reset search field.

 ![Screenshot 2023-05-30 at 10 25 17 PM](https://github.com/nonsodaniel/deel/assets/28074385/008cfdc1-1b42-4239-b60b-be7887b937ce)